Glossary of Aviation Terms | Eco-Jet Charter

 An eco-jet charter is a regular jet charter that aims to reduce carbon emissions through utilizing fuel-efficient aircraft and/or carbon offset programs that negate the effect of the flight on the environment.
 Many charter brokers and/or air carriers offer clients/passengers the option to reduce the impact of their flights with carbon offset providers.

-Carbon offset providers work by funding clean energy and greenhouse gas reduction projects throughout the world and help individuals balance out their “carbon footprint” every time they fly.
-Eco-jet charters enable clients to sponsor measured, verified reductions in greenhouse gas emissions that balance out the emissions created by their flights.
+Carbon offset providers work by funding clean energy and greenhouse gas reduction projects throughout the world and helping individuals balance out their "carbon footprint" every time they fly.
+Eco-jet charters enable clients to sponsor measured and verified reductions in greenhouse gas emissions that balance out the emissions created by their flights.
 These carbon offset packages negate the carbon dioxide emissions created by aircraft, which is the primary cause of climate change.